Seattle Metropolitans: Later years

+With only two teams remaining in the Pacific Coast Hockey Association, they dissolved the league joined the WCHL - renamed to the Western Hockey League (WHL) - for the 1924-1925 season.
+The WHL itself only played two more seasons before disbanding, with many players' contracts bought out by the rising National Hockey League and the remnants forming the short-lived Prairie Hockey League.

+Although the Metropolitans franchise never joined the NHL, the league uses the abbreviation SMT to distinguish the Seattle Metropolitans from the later Seattle Kraken (SEA) in Stanley Cup records.

 Tributes

 Seattle's later hockey teams have paid tribute to the Metropolitans.
-The NHL owns the rights to the Metropolitans' trademarks in Canada.
+The National Hockey League (NHL) owns the rights to the Metropolitans' trademarks in Canada.
 Paul Kim, an entrepreneur in Lynnwood, Washington, acquired the trademarks in the U.S. in 2016, after the prior owner abandoned them.
 Kim had intended to license the trademarks to a future NHL franchise in Seattle.

-On December 5, 2015, the Seattle Thunderbirds held a special "Seattle Metropolitans Night" to celebrate 100 years of Seattle hockey.
+On December 5, 2015, the Seattle Thunderbirds of the Western Hockey League (WHL) held a special "Seattle Metropolitans Night" to celebrate 100 years of Seattle hockey.
 During the game, the team wore replicas of the original Metropolitans jersey and temporarily changed the team name to the Seattle Metropolitans.
 The final score was a 3–2 Metropolitans win over the Tri-City Americans.

-The Seattle Jr. Totems of the Western States Hockey League named November 15–17, 2019 as "Seattle Hockey History Weekend" and wore the Metropolitans' colors during games.
+The Seattle Jr. Totems of the Western States Hockey League named November 15–17, 2019, as "Seattle Hockey History Weekend" and wore the Metropolitans' colors during games.

-The "S" logo of the National Hockey League's Seattle Kraken was designed as an homage to the Metropolitans' uniforms.
+The "S" logo of the NHL's Seattle Kraken was designed as an homage to the Metropolitans.
 On October 26, 2021, the Kraken raised a 1917 Stanley Cup Championship banner at Climate Pledge Arena before the team's game against the Canadiens.
 It was Montreal's first non-exhibition game in Seattle since the 1919 Stanley Cup Finals, which were not completed due to the Spanish flu pandemic.
+The Kraken's uniforms for the 2024 NHL Winter Classic feature a "barber-pole" stripe pattern inspired by the Metropolitans' uniforms.